Indoor Air VOC — chlorinated solvent

 A genuine carcinogen — in proportion to dose

 TCE is not a borderline case.
 There is strong human evidence that it causes kidney cancer, with more limited evidence pointing to liver cancer and non-Hodgkin lymphoma; on that basis IARC places it in Group 1, carcinogenic to humans, the U.S. Department of Health and Human Services lists it as a known human carcinogen, and the EPA characterizes it as carcinogenic by all routes of exposure.
-Peer-reviewed — IARC Monograph 106 Beyond cancer, it has documented effects on the nervous system (headaches, dizziness, drowsiness at higher levels), the liver and kidneys, the immune system — including a link to the autoimmune disease scleroderma — and the developing heart.
+Regulatory — IARC Monograph 106 Beyond cancer, it has documented effects on the nervous system (headaches, dizziness, drowsiness at higher levels), the liver and kidneys, the immune system — including a link to the autoimmune disease scleroderma — and the developing heart.
 Regulatory — ATSDR ToxFAQs, TCE

 The calibration that matters is dose and duration.
 The serious outcomes are tied to meaningful, often sustained exposure — living for years above a contaminated plume, or occupational degreasing — and regulators have set unusually low indoor-air screening levels for TCE partly out of caution about fetal cardiac effects.
 For a home with no nearby contamination source, ambient indoor TCE is typically low.
 The point is not alarm; it is knowing whether your address has a reason for concern.
 Inferred — risk scales with exposure; the concern is site-specific